 7. Apply of the footing sand 7 inches.

-8. Install water level control tanks for the pump-system to maintain the perfect moisture content
+8. Install water level control tanks/shafts for the pump-system to maintain the perfect moisture and drainage content

 Water consumption